Climate Change and Victoria's Future Learning Lab workshop

-Scientific data shows that Earth’s climate is changing.
-But what does this mean?
+But, what does this really mean?
+How do we know?
 And what can we do about it?

 The length of the program is 2 hours and takes place in Melbourne Museum’s Learning Lab Studio.
 All workshops in the Studio have a co-creative digital component and students may be filmed or photographed as part of their creative work.
 If teachers would like to receive students digital work they must ensure they have obtained relevant permissions from each student and each students’ legal guardian.

 Please note that only 2 teachers/supervisors will be able to join students during this workshop due to physical distancing capacities.